Ashleigh Gardner: Early and personal life

+In July 2026, Wright shared a Daily Mail article on her Instagram that reported she and Gardner had separated.
+Wright subsequently alleged that Gardner had been unfaithful to her with Australia teammate Georgia Voll.

 Domestic career

 Following standout performances throughout the 2014–15 Imparja Cup, Gardner made her WNCL debut for New South Wales in the 2015–16 season, and joined the Sydney Sixers for the inaugural WBBL season.
 In the same summer, she played one T20 and one 50-over game in New Zealand for Northern Districts (not to be confused with one of her local NSW Premier Cricket teams, Northern District Cricket Club).

 Gardner enjoyed a breakout 2016–17 season, winning championships with both the Sixers and New South Wales, as well as being named the Young Gun of WBBL|02.
 Her participation in the WBBL final was impacted as she was forced from the field with heat exhaustion, reportedly as a precaution after a head knock at training two days earlier.

 Moving to South Australia for the 2017–18 WNCL season, Gardner played just six games for her new team before returning to her native New South Wales.
 She began WBBL|03 in commanding fashion with an innings of 114 off 52 balls against the Melbourne Stars at North Sydney Oval, recording the league's fastest half-century and highest individual score.
 The Sixers went on to claim back-to-back championships, with Gardner contributing 22 not out in the final against the Perth Scorchers at Adelaide Oval.
 She was cleared to play in the final of the 2018–19 WNCL season, having been a late withdrawal from the previous match due to suffering mild concussion during warm-ups, managing 30 not out with the bat and 2/36 with the ball in the 33-run victory over Queensland.

 While fielding during a WBBL|06 match at Drummoyne Oval, Gardner experienced the seventh concussion incident of her professional career and was substituted out of the contest.
 She subsequently missed the remaining three games of the season.
 After an underwhelming 2021–22 campaign, Gardner rebounded strongly in WBBL|08 and was named Player of the Tournament—the first time the award was claimed by a past Young Gun winner.

 In February 2023, in the inaugural WPL auction, she was bought by Gujarat Giants for ₹3.2 crores.